Skip to Main Content

 • Highlighters - highlight useful text and then collect these into a new document, which is useful for taking notes

-Read & Write video tutorials and Read & Write user guides are available on the TextHelp website.
-Try out a useful tool which allows you to discover the Read & Write toolbar bar buttons.
+Read&Write video tutorials and Read&Write user guides are available on the Everway (previouslyTextHelp) website.
+Try out a useful tool which allows you to discover the Read&Write toolbar bar buttons.

-Read & Write for Google Chrome is a toolbar which offers many of the functions of the full Texthelp Read & Write software within the Chrome web browser.
-It works with webpages and files accessed through Google Drive such as Google Docs, Google Slides, PDF files and ePub files.
+Read&Write for Microsoft Edge is a toolbar which offers many of the functions of the full Read&Write software within the Edge web browser.
+It works with webpages and files accessed through Office 365, PDF files and ePub files.

 Here are just some of the tools available: